Yousef-440/TaskMaster/README.md

-# TaskMaster
-A Spring Boot API for managing daily tasks with JWT authentication and Spring Security.
+# Secure Task Management API

-This is a RESTful API built with Spring Boot to manage daily tasks.
-Each user is responsible for their own tasks, and the API allows users to:
+This is a secure and RESTful Task Management API built using **Spring Boot**, **Spring Security**, and **JWT**.
-Add, update, and delete individual tasks.
-Delete all tasks for a user.
-The API integrates Spring Security for secure authentication and authorization using JWT (JSON Web Tokens) for token-based authentication, ensuring that only authenticated users can access their tasks.

-Features: Task Management: Add, update, delete tasks.
-User Authentication: JWT-based authentication for secure login and access.
-Spring Security: Ensures only authorized users can access their data.
-CRUD Operations: Full functionality to manage tasks.
+It allows users to register, log in, manage their tasks, and perform full CRUD operations — all protected by role-based access and ownership verification.

+## Authentication & Authorization

+- User registration and login.
+- Password update requires confirmation of the current password.
+- All sensitive routes are protected using **JWT-based authentication**.

+## Features

+- User Registration
+- Login with JWT
+- Update password (with old password verification)
+- Delete user (only if you are the owner)
+- Create, Read, Update, Delete Tasks
+- Each user has their own tasks (One-to-Many relationship)
+- Security checks before modifying or deleting any task

+## Tech Stack

+- Java
+- Spring Boot
+- Spring Security
+- JWT (JSON Web Tokens)
+- JPA / Hibernate
+- Lombok
+- PostgreSQL
+- RESTful API

+## Security Highlights

+- Uses JWT for stateless authentication
+- Spring Security configuration ensures only the **task owner** can:
+- Add, update, or delete a task
+- Delete their account
+- Password change logic enforces entering the **old password first**